 Tethering is the process of connecting one device to another to connect to the internet.
 Usually, you hook up a device with no data plan (such as your laptop or iPad) to the internet using your iPhone’s data plan.

 The term “tethering” was popularized by the iPhone jailbreak community because originally you could only tether with a jailbroken iPhone.
 Check out our article to learn more about jailbreaking an iPhone.

 Today, the ability to tether an iPhone is standard feature of most wireless data plans, and it’s now more commonly known as “personal hotspot.”

 How To Tether An iPhone To Another Device

-To tether an iPhone, open the Settings app and tap Personal Hotspot.
+To tether an iPhone, open Settings and tap Personal Hotspot.
 Then, tap the switch next to Personal Hotspot to turn it on.
 You’ll know the switch is on when it is green.